Search This Blog

 Playing Lawn Bowls on Wet Greens

 Lawn bowling is more fun in good weather but if you want a quality of competition higher than club-social, you need to sign up for tournaments.
-These events usually feature sponsorship, food service, and prize money, so they proceed mostly irrespective of the weather.
+These events usually feature sponsorship, food service, and prize money, so they mostly proceed irrespective of the weather.
 Only lightning or other dangerous conditions stop play so as a participant you need to have the proper kit to be as comfortable as the circumstances allow.

 Bowlers can purchase special water-impermeable jackets and coveralls.
 These do repel water but they don’t provide much ventilation so a bowler may be protected from precipitation but not from perspiration.
 The rules about wearing only whites or team colors seem to be dismissed during prolonged rain.
 Whatever you can muster will be accepted.
 Many players prefer just to get wet so long as it isn’t cold at the same time.